-Waterfall is located in lush natural forests and is the central attraction of Phophonyane Falls Nature Reserve (area – 600 ha).
+Waterfall is located in lush natural forest and is the central attraction of Phophonyane Falls Nature Reserve (area – 600 ha).
 Forests have very high biological diversity, e.g. 240 species of birds have been observed here.

 Phophonyane River here forms some 2 km long series of rapids, pools and waterfalls, in total falling per some 240 m.
 The 80 m tall Phophonyane Falls are the highest.
 Waterfall does not form a vertical plunge – the stream slides down along a steep surface of gneiss.